canonical/k8s-snap/docs/src/explanation/clustering.md

 ## Integration into the Kubernetes Cluster Topology

+For Canonical Kubernetes, the detailed view of the two types of node is as
+follows:

 ### Control Plane Node
 The control plane node orchestrates the cluster, making decisions about scheduling, deployment and management.
 With the addition of `k8sd`, the control plane node's components include:

 - **API Server (kube-apiserver)**: Acts as the front-end for the Kubernetes control plane.
 It exposes the Kubernetes API and is the central management entity through which all components and external users interact.